syaLikReposCode/Easy-C-Header/README.md

 # License
 this project was licensed under the terms of MIT License

-# About
+# Target and Notes
-this Header targets for simplicity and ease-of-use for your programs
+this Header targets for simplicity and ease-of-use for your programs (NOTE: this is for **C ONLY**, do not try include this header on C++ code)

 # Version
 this Header still in Alpha builds, there might be some of bugs and complexity on using functions, i'm gonna improve that later